alechenninger/blog/posts/fakes.md

 ## This is your test.
 This is your test on drugs.

-We humans are innately preoccupied with organizing our thoughts and concepts with ontologies and taxonomies.
-[Sorting just makes us feel like we're doing something *good* and *productive*.][brain-on-tidiness] I feel all cozy inside just thinking about it.

-Perhaps you a recall of tinge of satisfaction when you've added yet another subpackage inside your Java project?

 "Unit" tests–sometimes called "component" tests–in the ontology of testing, isolate a unit of code to ensure it functions correctly.
 We often contrast these with "integration" tests (confusingly, sometimes also called component tests), which test units together, without isolation.
 We heard